I welcome the Minister of State, Deputy English, to the House,

 The European Investment Fund is a subsidiary of the European Investment Bank.
 The European Investment Fund Agreement Act 2018 allows relevant Ministers - currently the Minister for Agriculture, Food and the Marine and the Minister with responsibility for enterprise, trade and employment - to enter into agreements with the European Investment Fund, which have a cumulative contribution committed up to a limit of €75 million.
 The amendment included in section 8 of this Bill will increase the limit to €500 million.
 It is imperative that the option for relevant Ministers to engage in further agreements with the European Investment Fund is made available immediately in order that those Ministers are in a position to act quickly to engage in new agreements with the European Investment Fund, which will then allow us to further facilitate access to finance for small, medium and micro-sized enterprises.
 The current limit on the aggregate liability in respect of contributions committed by relevant Ministers, under all agreements, is €75 million.

 The mandate agreement with the European Investment Fund, in partnership with the European Investment Bank group, for the future growth loan scheme announced in budget 2019 includes an Irish executive contribution committed of €44 million.
 This leaves insufficient scope for further meaningful agreements with the European Investment Fund or the European Investment Bank at this point in time.
-The expansion of the Irish limit is necessary to allow expansion of schemes such as the €500 million expansion of the future growth loan scheme, which will provide for the long-term lending needs of SMEs, including farmers and those in the fishery sector, that are looking from emergency liquidity supports and looking to reboot and reinvest in their businesses in the long term.
+The expansion of the Irish limit is necessary to allow expansion of schemes such as the €500 million expansion of the future growth loan scheme, which will provide for the long-term lending needs of SMEs, including farmers and those in the fishery sector, that are looking for emergency liquidity supports and looking to reboot and reinvest in their businesses in the long term.

 Given the significant demands on the resources of the European Investment Bank group, this funding may not be available to Ireland at a later date and so it is prudent to put this legislation in place to facilitate negotiations with the European Investment Bank group on this €500 million expansion of the loan scheme as quickly as possible.
 Amendment of the European Investment Fund Agreement Act 2018 will enable Ireland to further draw down from the European Investment Bank funding.
 This includes funding for schemes that are targeted to facilitate business investment in addressing climate change challenges and opportunities.
-Such investment will create opportunities for businesses to deliver environmental and climate change benefits, reflecting the policy goal of a climate resilient Irish economy.
+Such investment will create opportunities for businesses to deliver environmental and climate change benefits, reflecting the policy goal of a climate-resilient Irish economy.
 Current indications are that there is a cohort of companies seeking long-term financing which will enable them to invest in their enterprise, including making the changes which are becoming necessary to address the climate change challenges.

 On the progression of the Bill to date, the Minister's predecessor, Deputy Humphreys, has been actively engaged in efforts to assist all sectors and all regions of the economy since the pandemic started.
 As part of those efforts, she sought the urgent drafting of this Bill, which we are considering, and obtained Government approval on 1 May to draft the Bill.
 The Government approved it on 29 May for publication but we had to wait until both Houses sat before we could bring it through.